silverdonkey/spring-boot-openapi-doctoolchain/README.md

 This demo project consist of
 * Spring Boot (v2.4.5) Service (OpenJDK-1.8, Maven 3.8.3)
-* OpenAPI Definition `src/docs/service-api.yaml`
+* OpenAPI definition for the Spring Boot Service `src/docs/service-api.yaml`
+* Asciidoc API documentation `src/docs/service-api.adoc` which for the OpenAPI (yaml)  definition
+* OpenAPI definition for the Petstore example service to demonstrate the JSON format `src/docs/petstore-api.json`
-* Asciidoc API documentation `src/docs`
+* Asciidoc API documentation `src/docs/petstore-api.adoc` which for the OpenAPI (json) definition
 * Config (`Config.groovy`) for [docToolchain](https://doctoolchain.github.io/docToolchain/)
-* Docker images for the Spring-Boot-Service and baked-in docToolchain
+* Dockerfiles for the Spring-Boot-Service and baked-in docToolchain

 ### My own Confluence instance 'nikonfluence'
 The result is visible on my own [Confluence instance](https://nikonfluence.atlassian.net).